Gerry Rafferty: Tributes and legacy

 Newspapers printed lengthy obituaries for the singer; in The Guardian, Michael Gray charted Rafferty's long downward spiral into alcoholism, while a full-page obituary in The Times summarised his career more positively: "As well as being a singer of considerable talent who at one time had the pop world at his feet, Gerry Rafferty was also a consummate songwriter, blessed with sensitivity and an enviable melodic flair that at its best recalled Paul McCartney."

 Other entertainers also paid tribute to Rafferty, with comedian and ex-bandmate Billy Connolly calling him "a hugely talented songwriter and singer who will be greatly missed" and musician Tom Robinson saying, "His early work with Stealers Wheel was an inspiration to a whole generation of songwriters in the 70s, including me."
 Speaking after the funeral, Charlie Reid of The Proclaimers said: "I think Gerry Rafferty was one of the few people who really successfully straddled the worlds of both folk and popular music.
 He did it really well and he was respected in both camps."
 Barbara Dickson also paid tribute to her friend, whom she described as a "luminous, glorious Scottish musician".
 Finbar Furey, who knew Rafferty for over 40 years, said he "was in a different league completely.
 He didn't know how good he was.
 He was one of the most talented musicians and singers I ever knew but he completely underestimated his own talent.
 He was a very humble man."

-The reaction of younger artists suggests Rafferty's music has also inspired a new generation of fans.
 Shortly after news of the singer's death, Lily Allen tweeted the message "Rest in Peace Gerry x" with a video link to the song "Right Down the Line", reputedly one of her favourite music tracks.
 Electropop star Elly Jackson described "Right Down the Line" as "my favourite track of all time.
 It makes me think of home, nostalgia and happiness."

 In November 2012, Rafferty's hometown of Paisley paid tribute to the singer by naming a street in the Shortroods area "Gerry Rafferty Drive".
 Gordon Laurie, director of the housing association behind the project, commented: "It is a fitting tribute to a brilliant musician who lives on through his music."